-In a recent webinar hosted by Thomson Reuters and Treasury Today, at least 50 percent of corporations polled said that they had had payments stopped by their banks, likely in connection with extra red-tape imposed by increased sanctions.
+In a recent webinar we hosted alongside Treasury Today, at least 50 percent of corporations polled said that they had had payments stopped by their banks, likely in connection with extra red-tape imposed by increased sanctions.

-Jesse Spiro, Global Head of Threat Finance & Emerging Risk at Thomson Reuters, noted the heightened risk for companies given the unprecedented rates in which various countries and international bodies are imposing sanctions on each other.
+Jesse Spiro, Global Head of Threat Finance & Emerging Risk, noted the heightened risk for companies given the unprecedented rates in which various countries and international bodies are imposing sanctions on each other.

 Corporations can no longer rely on the outdated sanctions screening technology of banks to manage risk and prevent delays to business transactions.
 Other sanctions screening technologies are now coming to the fore to fill the gap.

-The Thomson Reuters World-Check Sanction Set is an instrument that treasurers can use to survey the global sanctions landscape to contain the risks in, and delays to, global business transactions.
+The World-Check Sanction Set is an instrument that treasurers can use to survey the global sanctions landscape to contain the risks in, and delays to, global business transactions.

 IFRS 9 accounting standard

 The introduction of IFRS 9 — the new accounting standard for financial instruments in IFRS jurisdictions — has also impacted corporate treasurers this year.